pykale/pykale/examples/fewshot_protonet/README.md

 ### 1. Description

-This example demonstrates how to implement [Prototypical Networks for Few-shot Learning](https://github.com/jakesnell/prototypical-networks) within the PyKale pipeline using PyTorch-Lightning.
-Below, we offer guidance on how to use ProtoNet effectively.
+This guide elucidates the process of integrating Prototypical Networks for Few-shot Learning within the PyKale framework, utilizing PyTorch-Lightning.
+Subsequent sections provide detailed instructions on the effective utilization of ProtoNet.

-ProtoNet is designed for the few-shot learning under N-Way-K-Shot setting.
+ProtoNet is specifically engineered for few-shot learning in an $N$-Way-$K$-Shot paradigm:

-- N-way: This refers to the number of different classes or categories involved in a learning task.
-For example, in a 5-way problem, the model is presented with instances from 5 different classes.
+$N$-way: This term delineates the number of distinct classes or categories encompassed in a given learning task.
+For instance, within a 5-way scenario, the model encounters instances emanating from five disparate classes.

-- K-shot: This indicates the number of examples (or "shots") from each class that the model has access to for learning.
-In a 1-shot learning task, the model gets only one example per class, while in a 3-shot task, it gets three examples per class.
+$K$-shot: This concept pertains to the quantity of exemplars (referred to as "shots") from each class that are accessible to the model for the learning process.
+A 1-shot learning task furnishes the model with a singular example per class, whereas a 3-shot task provides three examples per class.

 ## 2. Usage

 ### Datasets

-This data loader can be used on several few-shot learning datasets, such as mini-ImageNet, tiered-ImageNet and Omniglot, etc. (For some datasets, they need to be refactored as follows.)
+This data loader can be used on several few-shot learning datasets, such as [mini-ImageNet](https://www.kaggle.com/datasets/arjunashok33/miniimagenet), [tiered-ImageNet](https://www.kaggle.com/datasets/arjun2000ashok/tieredimagenet) and [Omniglot](https://github.com/brendenlake/omniglot), etc. (For some datasets, they need to be refactored as follows.)

 <pre>
 └── root